-- Overall system throughput, restricted by the operator's keying action on input and the serial printer on output, will be correspondingly low in most commercial installations. - Commercial, RPG II-oriented users must learn a fairly involved system control language called OCL (Operation Control Language) for directing the execution of every program.
+Overall system throughput, restricted by the operator's keying action on input and the serial printer on output, will be correspondingly low in most commercial installations.

+- Commercial, RPG II-oriented users must learn a fairly involved system control language called OCL (Operation Control Language) for directing the execution of every program.
 Those users who also utilize the BASIC programming language must learn an entirely different control language to direct the preparation and execution of BASIC programs. - RPG II and BASIC programs generate and use mutually incompatible disk-based data files.
 Also, BASIC data files cannot be sorted by the Disk Sort program unless they are first converted to the appropriate format.

-With regard to compatibility, the System/3 Model 6 uses basically the same RPG II, FORTRAN, and Disk Sort programs as the System/3 Model 10.
+With regard to compatibility, the System/3 Model 6 uses basically the same RPG II, FORTRAN, and Disk Sort programs as the System/3 Models 10 and 15.
 The only differences between the two RPG compilers are those based on the unique I/O devices used in each system.
 Disk cartridge files prepared by the RPG II or Sort programs of one system can be processed with no difficulty by the other.
 The 5440 Disk Cartridges used in both models of the System/3, however, are incompatible with IBM's larger computer systems and virtually all competitive systems.

-Applications such as billing, inventory control, accounts receivable, and sales analysis are the "bread and butter" uses of the Model 6 in the RPG II-based, business-oriented environment.
-Under BASIC, IBM divides the typical application areas into engineering/scientific, financial (such as measured in terms of lines per minute, can span the range from under 20 to over 100 lpm, but will typically fall between 40 and 70 lpm.
+Applications such as billing, inventory control, accounts receivable, and sales analysis are the "bread and butter" uses of the Model 6 in the RPG II based, business-oriented environment.
+Under BASIC, IBM divides the typical application areas into engineering/scientific, financial (such as bond analysis, lease analysis, rate of return calculations, etc.), and general business (sales forecasting, cash flow analysis, overhead distribution, etc.).
+For installations using both RPG II and BASIC, almost any application is suitable for the System/3 Model 6, provided it does not require large data files and/or high-speed input/output.